Oaxacan Daydreams: Tlayudas, Street Art & Mezcal | Oaxaca City, México

 Hello, my lovely internet-machine friends!
 Welcome to a hopefully welcome tiny distraction in this endless loop of what-is-happening, is-anyone-OK and we’re-definitely-in-the-thick-of-it outrageousness.

-But I digress!
-I had the privilege of visiting the gorgeous city of Oaxaca, Oaxaca, México, in October 2021.
+I had the privilege of visiting the gorgeous city of Oaxaca, Oaxaca, México, for the first time in October 2021.
 And what do you know?
 Of course this traveling bb fell in love with it (because what city has she visited without falling in love?).
-I might write more than one post about Oaxaca City because there’s just so much to talk about — the food was incredible, the drinks were spiritual, the architecture was *chef’s kiss* — but stay tuned to find out if I can muster up the energy for that.
+This is basically a useful Oaxaca City travel guide you can use to build the best itinerary for Oaxaca — plus you’ll get some stories from my trip!

+Oaxacan cuisine is completely out of this world!
 We walked on the ancient cobbled streets around the historic center near Templo Santo Domingo (see above) that night, and we ended up at Vaca Marina for an impromptu, fancy-poo-poo rooftop dinner.
 The food was unreal, tasty and flavorful, and just the perfect way to kick off our first night in Oaxaca de Juárez.
 We ordered a bunch of dishes to try, including tacos de pulpo (octopus tacos), papas trufadas (potatoes with truffle), tlayudas with shrimp (a traditional Oaxacan dish that’s kind of like a quesadilla but with a hard/crunchy/toasted corn tortilla with refried beans, lettuce or cabbage, avocado, meat, Oaxaca cheese, and salsa), and some fancy mezcal cocktails.
 Everything I tried here was delicious!
+For a more detailed Oaxaca food guide and the best places to eat in Oaxaca City, check out part deux of the Oaxaca travel guide you’ll need.

 We saw A LOT of very raw, politically charged street art wherever we walked.
 This southern-Mexican gem is no stranger to anti-regime rebellion and civil conflict — protests happen here very often — as was portrayed by so many of the murals and paintings I saw.
 These called out issues like the immense amount of femicides that happen daily in México, violence against women, violence against the trans community, colonialism, lack of support and oppression of the indigenous peoples, the patriarchy, machismo, the 43 missing students from Ayotzinapa and more.